Skip to main content

 NOT wheelchair accessible.
 This is a natural woodland site with unimproved, unmaintained paths and trails.
 Reserve explicitly states access may not be suitable for all visitors.
 No accessible toilets on-site (nearest in Canterbury, ~2 miles away).
 No baby changing facilities on-site.
 Pushchairs may struggle on natural terrain.
 Reserve recommends contacting them before visit to discuss accessibility requirements.

-Help us keep Blean Woods National Nature Reserve accurate.
-What did you notice?
+Is Blean Woods National Nature Reserve outdoors?

 More venues to explore